 Innovators across the world are coming up with such solutions.
 One such inventor is Narayana Peesapaty, who has designed cutlery made from millet, rice, and wheat flour.
 Such solutions are coming none too soon as India is an even worse offender of wasting single-use plastic forks and spoons.
 An estimated 120 billion pieces of disposable plastic utensils are discarded each year.

 But you can't talk about disposable silverware without mentioning TwentyFifty.
 This emerging company is on the cutting edge of designing consumable cutlery.
 Their edible spoons and forks compost in 30 days or less.
-Their goals is to take plastic utensil off the table and eliminate single-use polymers.
+Their goals is to take plastic utensils off the table and eliminate single-use polymers.

-Best of all, with an edible spoon you don't have to sacrifice product quality for sustainability.
+Best of all, with an edible compostable spoon you don't have to sacrifice product quality for sustainability.
 TwentyFifty's patent-pending natural technology develops high strength in the tines so you can grab and hold a bite of pasta or chicken, as well as quinoa salad.
 The utensil is heat resistant to 170 degrees.